Attention Deficit Hyperactivity Disorder (ADHD or ADD) in Vancouver/Burnaby, BC

 To contact me about an appointment, please use the form below:

-Services are available in both Burnaby and Vancouver.
-The Burnaby office serves Burnaby, Coquitlam, Port Moody, Port Coquitlam, New Westminster and Maple Ridge.
-The Vancouver office serves Vancouver, West Vancouver and North Vancouver.
+Services are available in Burnaby.
+The Burnaby office serves Burnaby, Coquitlam, Port Moody, Port Coquitlam, New Westminster, Maple Ridge and Vancouver.
+The office is located in an office building connected directly to the Production Way Sky Train station.

 You may have been asked to complete some forms prior to coming in.
 You can find those by clicking here.